tlswg/tls13-spec/draft-ietf-tls-tls13.md

 primitive (AES or ChaCha20) has no weaknesses.
 Implementations SHOULD do a key update {{key-update}} prior to reaching these limits.

-For AES-GCM, up to 2^24.5 full-size records may be encrypted on a given connection while keeping a safety margin of approximately 2^-57 for Authenticated Encryption (AE) security.
-For ChaCha20/Poly1305, the record sequence number will wrap before the safety limit is reached.
+For AES-GCM, up to 2^24.5 full-size records (about 24 million) may be encrypted on a given connection while keeping a safety margin of approximately 2^-57 for Authenticated Encryption (AE) security.
+For ChaCha20/Poly1305, the record sequence number would wrap before the safety limit is reached.

 #  Alert Protocol